gsanchez21/block14/README.md

 //Could not figure out of to console the new array after running the loop.
 //But was able to return the odd values.

-//Part 2 of workshop14 added.
+//Part 2 of workshop14 added to Second Branch.